 National governments, international organisations or the citizen: who is setting the pace?

-We often hear that the public is impatient with the speed and determination shown by governments in addressing the global environment crisis.
+often hear that the public is impatient with the speed and determination shown by governments in addressing the global environment crisis.
 But civil society is increasingly mobilised and local initiatives are multiplying.
 Are national and international authorities’ moving more slowly than public opinion, or is public opinion actually holding them back?
 What is preventing governments from taking more radical steps?
 Perhaps they are influenced by business and economic interests, or by the demand for increased investment of public money in other areas ranging from infrastructure to pensions to public services.
 These are also legitimate concerns.
 The context also varies between north and south, between developed and less developed economies, so can we really ask the same sacrifices from all?
 How can democracies and international organisations manage such competing factors and demands?

 What governing style is best placed to tackle the environmental challenge?

 Comparing different governmental approaches to the Covid-19 pandemic has put a spotlight on their capacity to implement immediate and short-term actions.
 The legitimacy of democratic decision-making comes from its transparency, accountability and the consent of those it represents.
-But in a crisis situation, does this slow down reactions when speed is of the essence?
+But in a crisis situation, does this slow reactions down when speed is of the essence?
 How can we reconcile crisis management with individual rights and freedoms and respect for democratic deliberation at every level of government?

 Public or private: what role for which sector?

 When it comes to the prevention and mitigation of environmental damage, behavioural change and technological solutions are required.
 Has the public or private sector done the better job in this area – and which is best placed to provide meaningful change in the future?
 Will this be primarily a matter for market economies responding to supply and demand?
 Might the solution come instead from governments and international organisations stepping in with norms and incentives that correct market failure?
 If, in fact, we need the best of both sectors to fix the problem, then what form might new public/private partnerships take?